 The product skill which is perhaps the most difficult to articulate is the ability to sense where a compromised solution still meets the needs of users whilst keeping your designers, developers and users happy at the same time.
 Juggling those three interests isn’t easy and it’s a skill which improves over time.

-But what about cases where design is our differentiator?
+But what about cases where design / UX is our differentiator?